Fody/Costura/readme.md

 Costura will by default use assemblies with a name like 'resources.dll' as a satellite resource and prepend the output path.
 This flag disables that behavior.

+Be advised, that project assembly names ending with '.resources' will lead to errors when this flag set to `false`.

 *Defaults to `false`*

 ```xml